Eben Etzebeth

-Eben Etzebeth (born 29 October 1991) is a South African professional rugby union player who currently plays for the South Africa national team and Sharks in the United Rugby Championship.
-His regular playing position is as a number 4 lock.
+Eben Etzebeth (born 29 October 1991) is a South African professional rugby union player who currently plays for the Sharks in the United Rugby Championship and the South Africa national team.
+He made his international debut for the Springboks in 2012 and has since won over 130 caps, making him the Springboks' most capped player.
+His regular playing position is as a tighthead lock (number 4).